 The major function of the female genital tract is to produce mature and fertilizable ova.
-In contrast to other tissues of the body, ovaries and other parts of this system undergo repetitive cyclical changes in response to estrogen and progesterone stimulation.
-Such changes that occur at approximately monthly intervals are most prominent in the endometrium, and the shedding of uterine lining is called menstruation.
+In contrast to other body tissues, ovaries and other parts of this system undergo repetitive cyclical changes in response to estrogen and progesterone stimulation.
+Such changes that occur at approximately monthly intervals are most prominent in the endometrium, and the shedding of the uterine lining is called menstruation.

-In order to understand menstruation, one must get familiar with menstrual cycle.
+To understand menstruation, one must get familiar with the menstrual cycle.
 The first menstrual period of a girl or woman is called menarche, which usually occurs between 12 and 13 years of age across well-nourished populations in developed countries.
 The menstrual cycle is traditionally divided into three main phases that correlate with the functional activities of the ovary.

 Menstruation and other phases of the menstrual cycle

 In a majority of women, the menstrual cycle lasts between 25 and 30 days, although some healthy women can have as little as three or four cycles per year.
 The length of the menstrual cycle can change during a woman's life, while irregular periods become more common as women are approaching menopause (the cessation of menstruation and the menstrual cycle).

 The normal cycle starts with the follicular phase.
 This stage represents a proliferative phase of the menstrual cycle where follicles inside the ovaries develop and mature in preparation for ovulation.
 Once released from the ovary, the ovum travels to the Fallopian tubes, and the process of liberation of a mature egg from the follicle is named ovulation (the most fertile time during a woman’s menstrual cycle).